 - ✓ Communications between users

-For a closer look into the core concepts of the software, best practices and project methodology, check out our BPM Traveler’s Guide eBook:
+For a closer look into the core concepts of this BPM technology, best practices and project methodology, check out our BPM Traveler’s Guide eBook:

-Here we provide a set of terms that are commonly used in relation to the software and its various applications:
+Here we provide a set of terms that are commonly used in relation to the BPM workflow software and its various applications:

 - – BPMS: A Business Process Management Suite.
-A software suite which uses a robust process platform to enable a business/organisation to implement and automate various management solutions.
+A BPM technology suite which uses a robust process platform to enable a business/organisation to implement and automate various management solutions.

 - – Intelligent BPM: A Gartner concept, which describes the next generation of vendor suites.
 These are suites which include intelligent features such as adaptive analytics, mobility, social collaboration, ad hoc processes, and cloud deployment.